 SMTP (simple mail transfer protocol) is an electronic standard for email transmission.
 When you receive an email in your inbox, most likely it is being sent from an SMTP server.
-Today we want to explore a few solutions ways that you can use Google and or Gmail’s free SMTP server as a way to send emails in web applications, with custom domains, and your WordPress site.
+Today we want to explore a few solutions and ways that you can use Google and or Gmail’s free SMTP server as a way to send emails in web applications, with custom domains, and your WordPress site.

-Google Free SMTP Server
+The Lowdown on Google Free SMTP Server

 Gmail Free SMTP Server Information

 You can use Gmail’s SMTP server information in a number of different places.
-You can use this in your local email client like Microsoft Outlook or within your WordPress site with a plugin like Postman SMTP or SendGrid.
+You can use this in your local email client like Microsoft Outlook or within your WordPress site with a plugin like Gmail SMTP or SendGrid.
 Check out our tutorial on how to send emails from within WordPress.

 Outgoing Mail (SMTP) Server: smtp.gmail.com